confluentinc/ksql/ksql-benchmark/README.md

 ### Benchmark results

-The following results were obtained from 10 runs of `SerdeBenchmark.java` on a different r5.xlarge EC2 instances, for KSQL code as of the 5.2 release (compiled and run with Java 11), using the default benchmark parameters.
+The following results were obtained from 10 runs of `SerdeBenchmark.java` on different r5.xlarge EC2 instances, for KSQL code as of the 5.2 release (compiled and run with Java 11), using the default benchmark parameters.